 The nuclear scientist points out that a half-dozen other countries -- France, China, the United Kingdom, Israel, Pakistan and India—building up their nukes collectively over the last half of the 20th century raised the number of nukes globally.
 While the Cold War nuclear players have decreased, other countries like North Korea are increasing the size of their forces.
 Kristensen adds that he believes the biggest nuclear threat is more than likely a regional scenario like India and Pakistan, or the Korean Peninsula.
 Such a conflict would likely draw larger nuclear powers in.

 "So now you can imagine a scenario where the U.S. doesn't get involved through their own nuclear conflict, but through a regional scenario where it would then have to commit nuclear forces," Kristensen said.
-And if the U.S. gets involved, he adds, you can expect that "someone like China or Russia might come along to defend the other side.”
+And if the U.S. gets involved, he adds, you can expect that someone like China or Russia might come along to defend the other side.

 With New START set to expire in 2021, Kristensen says that the most contentious issue is likely to be whether it will be extended for another five years.
-Failure to do so, he adds, could turn this debate a contentious global issue.
+Failure to do so, he says, could turn this debate a contentious global issue.

 “I think if New START is allowed to expire, it would mean for the first time since the ‘70s we would have no limits, no constraints on U.S. and Russian strategic forces,” He says.
 “That’s a much more serious issue because of the enormous capacity of these strategic forces, and also they're much more directly threatening to both countries.
 INF [Intermediate-range Nuclear Forces treaty] weapons don’t directly threaten the U.S. and Russia because of the range issue.
 They threaten regions and allies.”